 Details Job Retention (JR) Description of the component Job Retention Services will be provided for a minimum of 30 days up to 90 days.
 E&T Participants who become employed and SNAP case is discontinued due to employment income.
 The client will also receive a transportation assistance \$25 check each month for the 90-day period.
 The Provider or Partner will submit reimbursement for providing case management to the client on their monthly invoice with documentation.
-The logic was added to the system to allow payments to those who received the E&T services and whose employment put the household over the income limits for SNAP.
-The state will revisit the Job Retention Service component this fiscal year and update to provide accommodations for individuals who were enrolled in E&T, found employment, and continued to be eligible for SNAP benefits.
-These individuals will get the 30-to 90-day JRS from their Provider/Partner, along with a state transportation check.
+The logic was added to the system to allow payments to those who received the E&T services and whose employment put the household over the limits for SNAP.
+In 2024, the state will revisit the Job Retention Service component and make allowances for those who were participating in E&T and became employed but remain active SNAP to receive the 30-to-90-day JRS from their Provider/Partner including the transportation check from the state.
 Target population Any SNAP E&T participant who have secured employment are eligible to receive job retention services.
-If they received SNAP benefits in the month of or the month before they start job retention, they may receive job retention services after leaving SNAP unless the individual is leaving SNAP due to a failure to comply with the general work requirement or an intentional program violation.
-Criteria for participation Criteria may vary by provider.
-Common criteria include individuals who have secured employment while in the SNAP E&T program Geographic area Statewide E&T providers E&T Providers (Audubon, Big Sandy Area Development District, Central Kentucky Community Action Council, Goodwill Power of Work, and Northern Kentucky Area Development District), CEO, Goodwill Projected annual participation 40 Estimated annual component costs \$ 9,800
+If they received SNAP benefits in the month of or the month before they start job retention and may receive job retention services after leaving SNAP unless the individual is leaving SNAP due to a failure to comply with the general work requirement or an intentional program violation.
+Criteria for participation Individuals who have secured employment are eligible to receive job retention services if they received SNAP benefits in the month of or the month before they start job retention and may receive job retention services after leaving SNAP unless the individual is leaving SNAP due to a failure to comply with the general work requirement or an intentional program violation.
+The participant must have secured employment after or while receiving other E&T services.
+There is no limit to the number of times an individual may receive job retention services, the individual has re-engaged with E&T prior to obtaining new employment.
+Geographic area Statewide